ln-markets/api-python/README.md

 > For authentication you need your api **key** **secret** and **passphrase**

-Without you will not bet able to authenticate
+Without them you will not be able to authenticate

 > :warning: **Never share your API Key, Secret or Passphrase**